certbot/certbot/docs/using.rst

 .. code-block:: shell

-   emerge -av app-crypt/letsencrypt
+   emerge -av app-crypt/certbot
-   emerge -av app-crypt/letsencrypt-apache
+   emerge -av app-crypt/certbot-apache

 Currently, only the Apache plugin is included in Portage.
 However, if you Warning!
-You can use Layman to add the mrueg overlay which does include a package for the Certbot Nginx plugin, however, this plugin is known to be buggy and should only be used with caution after creating a backup up your Nginx configuration.
+You can use Layman to add the ``mrueg`` overlay which does include a package for the certbot nginx plugin, however, this plugin is known to be buggy and should only be used with caution after creating a backup up your Nginx configuration.
-We strongly recommend you use the app-crypt/letsencrypt package instead until the Nginx plugin is ready.
+We strongly recommend you use the ``app-crypt/certbot`` package instead until the nginx plugin is ready.

 .. code-block:: shell

    emerge -av app-portage/layman
    layman -S
    layman -a mrueg
-   emerge -av app-crypt/letsencrypt-nginx
+   emerge -av app-crypt/certbot-nginx

 When using the Apache plugin, you will run into a "cannot find a cert or key directive" error if you're sporting the default Gentoo ``httpd.conf``.